When "church" is mentioned, what Christians think of is a place where people meet to worship God through Jesus Christ.

 The church was established at the Black House in San Francisco, on April 30, 1966.

 3. Church of Maradona

 Members of the Church of Maradona believe the Argentina football legend to be a god.
-The Argentina-based church, which is modeled after Maradona, has 500,000 members.
+The Argentina-based church, which is modeled after Maradona, has over 500,000 members.

 The church was created by fans of Maradona who believe him to be the greatest footballer of all time.

-The church celebrates Christmas and New Year’s Day, but on October 30, which is Maradona’s birthday.
+It Christmas and New Year’s Day, but on October 30, which is Maradona’s birthday.
 Their Christmas Eve and New Year’s Eve fall on October 29, the day before the football legend's birthday.